 On April 27, 2011, the California Court of Appeal's decision in Nortel Networks Inc. v.
-State Board of Equalization became final.1 This significant decision held that the license of software transferred on tangible storage media constitutes a "technology transfer agreement" ("TTA")-and thus is at least partially exempt from California sales and use tax-if the software is subject to a copyright or patent interest.2 The court's exempt TTA holding extends to licenses of prewritten or "canned" software transferred on tangible storage media, shattering the long-standing position of the State Board of Equalization ("SBE") that the entire "gross receipts" or "selling price" from sales of such software is subject to tax.
+State Board of Equalization became final.
+This significant decision held that the license of software transferred on tangible storage media constitutes a "technology transfer agreement" ("TTA")-and thus is largely exempt from California sales and use tax-if the software is subject to a copyright or patent interest.
+The Court's exempt TTA holding extends to licenses of pre-written or "canned" software transferred on tangible storage media, shattering the long-standing position of the State Board of Equalization ("SBE") that the entire "gross receipts" or "selling price" from sales of such software is subject to tax.

-In light of Nortel, taxpayers should re-evaluate their California sales tax collection and remittance and use tax payment practices to determine (1) whether claims for refund should be filed, and (2) the proper measure of tax on future sales and purchases of software.
+In light of Nortel, Taxpayers should re-evaluate their California sales tax collection and remittance and use tax payment practices to determine (1) whether claims for refund should be filed, and (2) the proper measure of tax on future sales and purchases of software.